Seth3511/MOSS_HTML_Parser/readme.txt

-step 1: put all files to check into a directory step 2: make a subdirectory of that called basecode step 3: put all basecode files in that directory
+step 0: put the moss perl script in bin directory, and make it executable step 1: put all files to check into a directory step 2: make a subdirectory of that called basecode step 3: put all basecode files in that directory